 Add and stir to combine the soups, skim milk or water, 1 Tbsp. of dry onion soup mix and 4 Tbsp. of unsalted butter or low-fat margarine in a saucepan.
 Heat the mixture on a stovetop over medium heat, stirring once every minute, until the butter or margarine melts.

 Spray the sides and bottom of your slow cooker with vegetable oil spray.

-Add 1 1/2 cups of white or brown rice and 2/3 of the soup mixture to your slow cooker.
-Stir for one minute to make sure the soup mixture completely coats the raw rice.
+Add 1 1/2 cups of white rice and 2/3 of the soup mixture to your slow cooker.
+Stir to make sure the soup mixture completely coats the raw rice.
 Set the chicken breasts on the top the rice, and pour the remaining soup mixture on top of the chicken.
-Sprinkle the remaining dry onion soup mix evenly over the chicken breasts, followed by the paprika.
+Sprinkle the remaining dry onion soup mix evenly over the chicken breasts, followed by paprika to garnish, if desired.

 Cover your slow cooker and set the heat setting to low.
-Cook the chicken and rice for about two hours, and then remove the cover and stir.
-Continue cooking for an additional four to five hours without raising the cover or stirring the rice.
+Cook the chicken and rice for about 2 hours, and then remove the cover and stir.
+Replace cover and continue cooking for an additional 4 to 4 1/2 hours without raising the cover or stirring the rice.